-All grant funds are provided by the legislature with the goal of empowering conservation districts to conserve the natural resources of Montana through locally-led conservation.
-Grant funds can be used for activities such as implementing on-the-ground conservation projects, educational programs, and building district capacity.
+All grant funds are provided by the legislature with the goal of empowering conservation districts to conserve the natural resources of Montana through locally led conservation.
+Grant funds can be used for activities such as planning and implementing on-the-ground conservation projects, educational programming and events, and improving pollinator habitat.
 General guidelines for all grant programs include the following:

-- 1. Conservation districts must submit an annual work plan or strategic plan that includes conservation priorities, planned annual activities, and an operational budget prior to application.
-The only exception is if applying for a planning grant to conduct strategic planning and/or develop an annual work plan. - 2.
-Funds cannot be used to purchase food in excess of 10% of the total project budget, common items that can be easily borrowed, equipment for contractors, or items not considered essential to conducting a project or meeting project goal. - 3.
+- 1. Conservation districts must submit an annual work plan or strategic plan that includes conservation priorities, planned annual activities, and an operational budget.
+The only exception is if applying for a planning grant to conduct the required strategic planning and/or develop an annual work plan. - 2.
+Funds cannot be used to purchase food in excess of 10% of the total project budget, to purchase common items that can be easily borrowed, to purchase equipment for contractors, or items not considered essential to conducting a project or meeting project goal. - 3.
 Applications must demonstrate a public conservation benefit(s).
 Funds will not be provided for projects that are for private benefit only.
 Applications that address multiple resource benefits will rank higher in the evaluation process. - 4.
-Preferential consideration will be given to applications that include in-kind or cash match from other sources or that are for less than the total project costs. - 5.
-All previous grants received by the conservation district must be in good standing (invoicing up to date and reports filed on time) before any new funds will be released. - 6.
-The Authorized Representative must be an elected official (conservation district Chair, Vice Chair, or other Supervisor as approved by a motion of the board) and must sign the application.
+Preferential consideration will be given to applications that include in-kind or cash match from other sources. - 5.
+All previous grants received by the conservation district must be in good standing (invoicing up to date and reports filed on time) before any new funding awards will be contracted. - 6.
+The Authorized Representative must be an elected official (conservation district Chair, Vice Chair, or other Supervisor as approved by a motion of the board) and must sign the application and reimbursement requests.
 District staff may not be the Authorized Representative, but they may be the main point of contact. - 7.
 Incomplete applications or applications not meeting the expectations described below will not be considered. - 8.
 Applications should be approved by the Board of Supervisors during a public meeting prior to application submittal.